-The financial statements, including the accompanying notes, presents fairly, in all material respects, in conformity with U.S. generally accepted accounting principles, the Commission's assets, liabilities, net position as of September 30, 2009 and 2008; and net costs; changes in net position; budgetary resources; and custodial activity for the years ended September 30, 2009 and 2008.
+As described above, the scope of our work was not sufficient to enable us to express an opinion on the Commission's financial statements for the year ended September 30, 2010.
+Regarding the fiscal year 2009 financial statements, we concluded that the financial statements, including the accompanying notes, presents fairly, in all material respects, in conformity with U.S. generally accepted accounting principles, the Commission's assets, liabilities, net position, as of September 30, 2009 and net costs, changes in net position, budgetary resources, and custodial activity for the years ended September 30, 2009.